zdila/ArduinoRTX/README.md

 # ArtuinoRTX

-ArtuinoRTX is a small library playing RTTTL/RTX ringtones.
+ArduinoRTX is a small library playing RTTTL/RTX ringtones.

 It is based on the code originally written by Brett Hagman updated to be non-blocking and support advanced features of RTX format.